 This project is classified as non-substantive, in that it does not involve the establishment of any category of services.
 However, it requires an expenditure in excess of the capital expenditure threshold, thus making it reviewable by the Review Board.

-The proposed MOB will consist of the following:
+The proposed Rush Lakeview MOB will have the following services and spaces available to patients: